Die-KoMa/die-koma.org/README.md

     bundle install  # you have to be in the repository bundle exec jekyll serve  # should run now on 127.0.0.1

 ## Mac
 same as above but use homebrew instead of apt.

 ## Windows
 you're lost anyways, I don't know how to handle that odyssee.
+WSL2 with Nix should work though.

 ## Windows with WSL Ubuntu